-Volunteering with communities abroad is a way to make a positive impact across the globe.
-But, what exactly does community development mean?
+Volunteering and interning with communities abroad is a meaningful way to make a positive impact across the globe.
+But what exactly does community development mean?
 And, what work would you get involved in as a community development intern?

-Well, an internship in community development is all about making an impact while gaining real-life experience that expands on your career development in a meaningful way.
-These opportunities include work that builds on achieving the United Nations Sustainable Development Goals (UN SDGs).
+An internship in community development is all about making an impact while gaining real-life work experience that expands on your career development in a meaningful way.
+These opportunities include initiatives that build on achieving the United Nations Sustainable Development Goals (UN SDGs).

 Community development internships focus on sustainable development activities like:

 Our internships offer you the opportunity to achieve your personal and professional goals, whether or not you’re planning to work in community development in the future.
 And, the added excitement of travelling abroad will grow your global and professional perspective in a big way too.

 Imagine living in the tropical terrains of Costa Rica for a few weeks (or months), where you can support educational after-care programs at local schools and educational initiatives.
 Our programs are run in collaboration with non-profits and non-governmental organisations in Cartago.